These children had covid-19. Now, they have long-haul symptoms.

 Danilo Buonsenso, a pediatric specialist at the hospital, and colleagues noted that although long-term symptoms “were more common in symptomatic or hospitalized children, they were also described in those individuals who were asymptomatic.”

 In Sweden, the national television broadcaster recently reported that more than 200 children had been diagnosed with long covid, with some “completely bedridden.”
-Researcher Jonas Ludvigsson of the Karolinska Institute in Stockholm raised awareness of the issue with the publication of five case reports in Acta Paediatrica, a top international pediatric medical journal.
+Researcher Jonas Ludvigsson of the Karolinska Institute in Stockholm published five case reports of long-haul covid-19 in children in Acta Paediatrica, a top international pediatric medical journal.

 The children in the paper ranged in age from 9 to 15 years old.
-Four girls, one boy.
-All in good health except for one with asthma and allergies.
+There were four girls, and one boy.
+All were in good health except for one with asthma and allergies.
 None was initially hospitalized (one child later developed heart inflammation and spent three days as an inpatient) but had symptoms such as fatigue, difficulty breathing, and heart palpitations or chest pains.
 Ludvigsson noted in the paper that “the fact that the children in the case report had still not returned fully to school at the time of writing, despite Swedish schools being open up to the age of 16 throughout the pandemic adds to the seriousness of the matter.”

 What remains unknown